• About TTT

 Top Attractions In Georgetown, TX

-• Garey Park – great for kids with a play ranch, hiking trails, splash pad and more
+• Garey Park – great for kids with a play ranch, hiking trails, splash pad, and more

-• Georgetown’s Beautiful Town Square
+• Stroll Georgetown’s Beautiful Town Square

 • Inner Space Cavern, where you can see an underground cave and walk through an old mine shaft.